 What is it?
 Enjoy a bird’s-eye view of San Diego’s exceptional Torrey Pines State Natural Reserve, by swooping serenely overhead in a paraglider.
 Torrey Pines Gliderport is home to one of the most successful paragliding schools in North America, and flight experiences start from $165.

 Why go?
 You’ll be strapped to a qualified pilot so there’s nothing to worry about except enjoying the views of the 2,000-acre reserve, its numerous hiking trails and sandstone cliffs beneath you.

 What is it?
-California may be famous for wine, but this city known for its craft beer.
+Yeah, we know - California may be famous for wine, but this city is way better known for its delicious craft beer.
 It would be impossible to pick from the nearly 100 breweries and microbreweries operating across San Diego, so drink with the locals at Toronado.

 Why go?
 Sip local suds like Ballast Point and Green Flash from a constantly changing bottle list.
 But if you feel like leaving the thinking (and more importantly, the driving) to somebody else, opt for a brew tour by bus, like the San Diego Brewery Tour.